franroad/api/DOCUMENTATION.md

     #return {"message_from_server": f"New post added!
 Title: {post.title}"}
     return post
 ```
-# 9 Deleting, Updating and Getting your own posts and id relationship v1.1.9
+# 9 Deleting, Updating and Getting your own posts and id and relationship v1.1.9
 - Deleting your own post , so no other user can doit
 ```Python
 @router.delete("/{id}")